Covid-19 : Nursery Re-Opening Plan 2021

 - before going home.

-- Please remind your child they must tell an adult when they need to go.
+- Please remind your child they must tell an adult when they need to go to the toilet, even if they are capable of taking themselves.

 - Please ensure sufficient spare underwear / nappies are provided.